Automobile accidents can disrupt the lives of all involved parties — especially you, the claimant, or known as the not-at-fault claimant.

 - Is there a police a report?

-Especially when the injuries are long-term and catastrophic, if not fatal.
-Being properly compensated for those injuries that are often largely the fault of another motorist can be a difficult task in some states.
+Being properly compensated for any injuries cause by another motorist is necessary – especially when the injuries are long-term and catastrophic, if not fatal.
 All states use some form of comparative negligence law that evaluates the actions of all drivers involved in a mishap.
 While most states either use the more contemporary pure comparative negligence law, others still opt to use modified comparative negligence law that bars an injured driver from being compensated for injuries if they have over 50% fault assignment or their percentage is greater than the opposing negligent driver.
 However, there are still a few states that implement the contributory negligence standard holding that a driver who has any comparative fault percentage is barred from filing any type of legal action against another motorist, even if that level is only 1%.
 While this is now considered a Draconian law in most of the United States, Maryland still uses this standard, which makes it extremely difficult to establish standing for an accident claim without an experienced and aggressive Maryland attorney representing the case.

 This particular problem with accident cases in Maryland means it is vital to contact a Maryland car accident lawyer as soon as possible following an accident.
 Evidence can evaporate quickly, and the accident reconstruction process is not as meticulous as need be in many instances.
 Your Rockville or Frederick personal injury lawyer can conduct a separate independent investigation into the collision and compare it to the official accident report, including questioning reconstruction officers regarding how they arrived at their conclusion.
 Just because an officer states a condition on the report does not mean it is totally accurate, and many times redirection can reveal that a driver actually had zero fault level, which would make the injured driver eligible for injury damages.